Do Not Resuscitate Orders (DNR Orders)

 The success rate of CPR is lower in the nursing home setting on patients over the age of 70.
 This is due to less medical equipment and medical training of the staff and the generally poor health of the elderly patient.

-Key elements when making this search is to listen to the language used by the doctor.
+The key element when making this search is to listen to the language used by the doctor.
 If he or she talks about dying with “dignity,” be careful.
 A Christian doctor recognizes that death is a result of sin and that the word “dignity” may be inappropriate.
-Instead, a Christian doctor is more inclined to be concerned that the dying process not be artificially extended or suffering increased.
+Instead, a Christian doctor is more inclined to be concerned that the dying process is not artificially extended or suffering increased.

 Also, talk frankly with the doctor about the value he/she places on human life.
 How does he feel about abortion?
 A doctor who would kill unborn children often has no trouble justifying the death of “useless” adults.
 Obtain a downloadable copy of your state’s Durable Power of Attorney for Health Care – Christian Version from the national office of Christian Life Resources and go through it with a doctor.
 Discuss it thoroughly with him or her and evaluate the reactions.
 Is the doctor supportive, or is he or she quick to muddy the waters in trying to confuse the issue, though being careful not to alarm you by outright rejection of the document?